botpress/readme/docs/Get Started/build.md

       title: How to add a bot to your website
       type: basic
 ---
-It's easy to build a bot with Botpress, even if you don't have a technical background.
-This guide will teach you to create a simple bot from start to finish.
-Your bot will:
+It's easy to build a bot an AI agent on Botpress, regardless of your level of development experience.

+By the end of this guide, you'll have a bot that will:

 * Display a custom greeting
 * Use AI to respond to messages